 Commercial Property Insurance | Texas Department of Insurance – Visit the Texas Department of Insurance website to learn more about commercial property coverage.
 You can find more information about the basic coverage options, learn about the difference between replacement cost and actual cash value coverage and learn more about additional protection options.
 The Texas Department of Insurance is the entity responsible for regulating insurance in Texas.

 Ensure your investment is protected and file an insurance claim with the help of LeMaster & Ahmed PLLC.
 Our insurance attorneys are seasoned policyholder advocates who will ensure your insurance company holds up their end of the deal.
-Call (832) 356-7983 to schedule a time to speak with us.
+Call (888) 306-2119 to schedule a time to speak with an experienced Texas apartment insurance claim attorney.